Explore

 Introduction

-A Local Law to amend the administrative code of the city of New York, in relation to the minimum required distance between a primary building entrance and a sidewalk cafe
+A Local Law to amend the administrative code of the city of New York, in relation to limiting the circumstances in which participating candidates and their principal committees must repay public matching funds to the campaign finance board

 Attachments